cmu-argus-2/GNC-Payload/README.md

 ```

 Then every time you run `git commit ...` the pre-commit hook will run the linter and formatter and check that everything is in order.
 Only commit to your branch if ALL tests pass.
-Otherwise address and correct the shown errors.
+Otherwise, address and correct the shown errors.
 These tools can also be run separately or on specific folders or files by specifying for example:

 ```